mbaker117/SomeDesignPatterns/README.md

 #DesginPatterns
-This project incldude some of the design pattern implementation
+This project incldudes some of the design patterns implementations.